Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization

 \subsection{Performativity}

-Beyond the technical limitations discussed above, a growing area of research has highlighted another source of error that arises from the interaction between the learning system and its environment.
-Classical machine learning typically assumes that the learning problem is external to the environment, which is reflected in the static nature of the objective function, in particular the empirical experience term.
-This assumption ignores that a model can influence the very environment it evolves in, thereby changing the data distribution itself.
-This phenomenon is known as performativity\cite{perdomo_performative_2020}.
-A canonical example is a recommendation system that suggests products to users, which can change user behavior and preferences over time.
-The more the system has transformative power, the more this retroactive effect can be significant\cite{hardt_performative_2022}.
+A growing area of research highlights another error source that arises from the interaction between the learning system and its environment.
+Classical machine learning assumes the learning problem is external to the environment, reflected in the static nature of the objective function.
+This ignores that a model can influence the environment it evolves in, thereby changing the data distribution.
+This is known as performativity\cite{perdomo_performative_2020}.
+A canonical example is a recommendation system whose suggestions change user behavior over time.
+The greater the system's transformative power, the more significant this retroactive effect\cite{hardt_performative_2022}.

 In the static framework, the learning objective Eq.~\ref{eq:empirical-learning-problem} defines a static \textit{performance landscape} over the parameter space $\Theta$ where regions with low values of $\widetilde{\mathcal{L}}$ correspond to models $f_\theta$ with good performance.
 The role of the optimization algorithm is to explore this landscape, and it aims to find the region of best performance.